 NOTE: It’s important to understand the difference between a

-Lesson and a Training in KPA EHS.
+Lesson and a Training in KPA Flex.
 Trainings may or may not be associated with a lesson.

 To create a lesson: